MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/elements-for-edge.md

 # Elements For Microsoft Edge VS Code Extension

-With the [Elements for Microsoft Edge][VisualstudioMarketplaceElementsMicrosoftEdgeChromium] VS Code extension, use the Elements tool of the Microsoft Edge browser from within [Visual Studio Code][VisualstudioCode]).
+With the [Elements for Microsoft Edge][VisualstudioMarketplaceElementsMicrosoftEdgeChromium] VS Code extension, use the Elements tool of the Microsoft Edge browser from within [Visual Studio Code][VisualstudioCode].
 By either launching or attaching, the Elements tool connects to an instance of Microsoft Edge, displays the runtime HTML structure, and allows you to alter the layout or fix styling issues.

-![Elements for Edge VS Code extension at work][ImageElementsEdge]
+![Elements for Edge VS Code extension at work][ImageGifElementsEdge]

 ## Launching Microsoft Edge From the Elements extension